 An Example of a Possible Business

 Suppose you live in a small town or even a larger city and you’re an accountant or a bookkeeper.
 Some of the smaller businesses in your area may not want to pay for the services of a CPA to keep their books or do their taxes.
 They may seek a more cost-effective method of managing their bookkeeping and accounting and wish to outsource their work to a bookkeeper.
 There is a perfect opportunity for you to market your services.
 If you’ve been laid off and want to start your own business, you can market your services to those small businesses and save them money that they would otherwise have to spend on a CPA.

 Take Advantage of Outsourcing Opportunities

-If you can find a niche in your area of business where companies typically like to outsource their work, you can either start a new business during the recession and do quite well, or you can add to your existing business.
+If you can find a niche in your area of business where companies typically like to outsource their work, you can start a new business working for yourself and do quite well, or you can add to your existing business.